jax-ml/jax/docs/201/callbacks.md

 Callbacks run on the host, outside the compiled computation.
-When the arguments are sharded across many devices ({doc}`sharding`), where the callback runs and what it sees depends on the mode.
+When the arguments are sharded across many devices ({doc}`sharding`), where the callback runs and what it sees depend on the mode.

 In the global-view modes (explicit or auto sharding), a callback behaves like the rest of the program: as if there were one big machine.
 The arguments are